Go bridge setup

 - Make sure you don't share databases between unrelated programs.
 Shared postgres instance is fine, but shared database is not.

-- mautrix-whatsapp: A WhatsApp client running on a phone or in an emulated Android VM.
+- mautrix-whatsapp: A WhatsApp client running on a phone (both physical and virtual phones work).

 - mautrix-whatsapp: ffmpeg (if you want to send gifs from Matrix).